 Out on the sea cliffs, you see another kind of specialist.

-The Puffin, with its famously colourful bill which isn't just for show—it's designed to hold a whole row of small fish, a skill essential for feeding its young back in the burrow.
+The Puffin, with its famously colourful bill which isn't just for show, is designed to hold a whole row of small fish, a skill essential for feeding its young back in the burrow.

 As we turn for home, a shadow passes overhead.
 It's a Red Kite, its hooked beak a clear signal of its lifestyle.